Can there be any doubt that remarkable work

 With the information overload, who has the time or inclination to look for inspiring things not already being pushed at us or popping up at the top of a Google search?
 And is there the unconscious attitude that if I'm not finding it easily it's not worth looking for, anyway?
 What hidden surprises, revelations and gifts exist out there that will remain unknown?
 And what are the implications of that?

-Such thoughts are stimulated by the content of our new issue.
+Such thoughts are stimulated by the work in this new issue.
 As with most artists, Paul Reynard's work was known and admired by only a small number of people.
 But unlike most artists, Reynard

 was truly exceptional.
 About his work, Peter Frank writes: "Reynard's oeuvre goes far beyond painting, as his mind had; every attempt he made to concentrate on painting at once yielded an impressive, sometimes imposing body of work and drove him farther from the artistic mainstream of his time and place....His understanding of art-making as a process of discovery, revelation, and instruction suppressed his desire to play the artist role in public.
 However much he needed to make art and to share it with people close to him, he did not need to attract broad attention to himself as its maker.
 As a result, he has left behind an impressive, often surprising, frequently awe-inspiring body of work, masterful and inventive, that deserves far greater currency than it received during its maker's lifetime.
 Many artists leave behind unsung oeuvres; this one merits paeans."